loftuxab/alfresco-community-loftux/root/projects/installer/jboss/README_win.txt

 Upgrading from V1.x to V1.3.0
 =============================

-Details can be found at http://www.alfresco.org/mediawiki/index.php/Upgrading_1.2
+Details can be found at http://wiki.alfresco.com/wiki/Upgrading_to_1.3.0

 =====================
 Using the CIFS Server
 =====================

-To enable the CIFS server on a Windows platform, the Win32NetBIOS.dll in 'C:\alfresco\bin' needs to be copied into a folder on the system path, such as 'c:\windows\system32'.
-The Alfresco server will need to be re-started once the dll has been copied.

 Once the Alfresco server is running, it should be possible to connect to it by mapping a drive to it.
 The name to use for the mapping is based on the name of the server on which